 - Let´s say you learn during your implementation phase and something has to be reworked which makes a design change necessary.
 Will you proceed a change request?
 How long will you try to avoid it?
 Usually, a change request in the waterfall process is treated like a failure which is being sought to circumvent as long as possible.
 That´s why change requests are so expensive in this process model.
 And that´s why learning is so costly in the waterfall process.

 In the agile world, we respond with the empirical process model.

-Working in short iterations of 1, 2, 3 or 4 weeks length and delivering working software at the end of each iteration will give you the security net that is comparable to what mountain climbers do when they climb and secure, climb and secure.
-At the end of each iteration you reach a safety point that clearly tells you what is and what not.
+Working in short iterations of 1, 2, 3 or 4 weeks long and delivering working software at the end of each iteration will give you the security net that is comparable to what mountain climbers do when they climb and secure, climb and secure.
+At the end of each iteration, you reach a safety point that tells you what is and what not.

 Picking up the same questions I already asked for the defined process model:

 - If you have spent 30% of your time and effort, you can accurately compare that with the list of already done pieces of software.
 Your measurement for progress is no longer spent effort or time, but done work compared to missing pieces yet waiting to be delivered.
 This is clear and simple.
 Possibly you are 30% done at that point.
 Your customer decides, and you can tell him exactly what is done.

 - Do you have something of value for your customer or yourself?
 You should.
 If you have build working software in each iteration, even if not delivered to the customer, you have something to show and to learn from and to rely on.

 - Now you learned something after 30% of your effort is spent (of course, you did even before).
 Can you change direction quickly?
 Probably, because after each iteration you can decide what the next most important move is and go ahead while delivering software.
 And I have two additional questions: